September is Gynecologic Cancer Awareness Month

 join with the aacr to find better ways to prevent and treat gynecologic cancers

-Gynecologic cancers encompass all cancers of the female reproductive system, including the cervix, ovaries, uterus, vagina, and vulva.
-All women are at risk for these cancers.
+Gynecologic cancers are cancers of the female reproductive system, including the cervix, ovaries, uterus, vagina, and vulva.
+Anyone with female reproductive organs is at risk for these cancers.

-According to the National Cancer Institute, in 2023 more than 106,000 women in the United States are expected to be diagnosed with a gynecological cancer, and more than 32,000 will die from one.
+According to the National Cancer Institute, more than 108,000 women in the United States are expected to be diagnosed with a gynecological cancer in 2024.
+Furthermore, about 32,000 will die from one.
 Each gynecological cancer has different signs and symptoms, as well as different risk factors.
-Risk increases with age.
+As with most cancer, the risk of developing a gynecologic cancer increases with age.

 Cervical Cancer